Unemployment Job Search and Work Requirements

 Because the unemployment job search and work requirements vary by state, you should check your state’s website to verify your compliance, but there are some general guidelines.

-Many states are waiving or changing the work search requirements for unemployment.
+Some states have waived the work search requirements for unemployment.
 In addition, eligible workers will receive supplemental payments and extra weeks of unemployment compensation.

 Looking for Work While Collecting Unemployment